 A majority of calls that the Cosumnes Fire Department responds to are not fires, but medical calls.
-In 2012 the Cosumnes Fire Department responded to approximately 10,000 medical calls.
+In 2016 the Cosumnes Fire Department responded to 18,592 calls for service with 13,947 of those being medical calls.
 With February being American Heart Month the Cosumnes Fire Department shared great tips to encourage everyone to be heart healthy.

 How to Have a Healthy Heart